 Cefpodoxime for dogs is an antibiotic in the cephalosporin family.
 It is classified as a broad-spectrum antibiotic, which means that it is effectively used to treat a wide variety of infections.
 The main benefit this drug has over penicillin drugs for dogs is the variety of bacteria it is effective against.
-As of 2011, cefpodoxime for dogs can only be obtained via prescription from a licensed veterinarian in many countries, including the US and the UK.

 One use of cefpodoxime for dogs is in urinary tract infections.
 As in humans, this infection is caused when bacteria enter the urinary tract and grow.
 Symptoms include urinating often, difficulty urinating, urinating in the house in housebroken dogs, and lethargy.
 Any dog experiencing these symptoms should be evaluated by a veterinarian as soon as possible.

 Infected wounds are common in dogs, who may get into fights or accidentally injured while exploring outdoors.
 Symptoms of infection include redness, swelling, and discharge from the wound.
 These infections may be treated with cefpodoxime, which is particularly effective against the common skin bacteria staphylococcus and streptococcus.

 Pneumonia, which may be caused by bacteria, viruses, or fungi, is also treated with cefpodoxime for dogs.
 Symptoms include fever, cough, and rapid breathing, and is most commonly found in puppies and elderly dogs.
 Cefpodoxime is only effective against bacterial cases of pneumonia.